System Security via OpenSCAP

 Audittab, and the

-Path to XCCDF Documentfield, enter the path to the XCCDF content file on the client system.
+Path to XCCDF Documentfield, enter the path to the XCCDF content file on the client.
 For example:

 The scan will run at the client’s next scheduled synchronization.